ShiftHackZ/Stable-Diffusion-Android/SCREENSHOT_GENERATION.md

 # Screenshot Generation

-This project generates store and website screenshots from real app screens captured on Android emulators and iOS simulators.
+This project generates store, website, and README screenshots from real app screens captured on Android emulators and iOS simulators.
 The marketing template is applied after capture, so rendered store images never fall back to older screenshots.

 ## Script